April 14, 2026

 Social integration is one of the strongest predictors of whether someone stays past their first year.
 Most companies leave it entirely to chance — which means introverts, remote workers, and people joining large teams get left behind.

 Doozy Introductions automatically pairs new hires with people across the company for casual one-on-one chats in Slack.
-Suggested times are included, and the barrier to scheduling drops to near zero.
+Suggested times are included, so there's almost no friction to actually booking something.

 A sequenced approach works best: